relliv/ory-hydra-kratos-trials/README.md

 # Ory Hydra/Kratos Example Projects

 This repository contains experimental projects.
 Do not use these configs and .env files on production.
+I personally prefer [Postgresql](https://www.postgresql.org/) as RDBMS database.
+You will see all examples with Postgresql.

 ## Before the start